-This past Memorial Day, we decided to have a proper Fooding.
-The main course was decided to be my BBQ smoked brisket.
-I decided to chronicle the process and provide a How To guide for BBQ smoked brisket.
+I like brisket.
+No, I love brisket.
+It is THE best form of BBQ.
+I wanted to chronicle the process and provide a How To guide for BBQ smoked brisket.
 This smoked BBQ brisket recipe has provided me with consistently tasty and repeatable results.
-Below I have detailed a step by step process for using your own offset smoker to create a BBQ brisket that will rival that of any local BBQ joint.
+Below, I detailed a step by step process for using your own offset smoker to create a BBQ brisket that will rival that of any local BBQ joint.
 I’ve also included lots of photos for your reference.

 Brisket Recipe – What you will need to smoke a brisket:

 - 1 roll of extra large heavy duty foil

 - Hardwood of some variety.
 I exclusively use oak.